John Tropea

-John Tropea (pronounced 'tro-pay'; born January 7, 1946) is an American guitarist.
+John Tropea (pronounced 'tro-pay'; born January 7, 1946) is an American jazz guitarist and composer.

 Career

 Tropea began guitar studies at the age of 12.
 His musical education continued at Berklee College of Music in Boston, where he studied jazz guitar, harmony, musical composition, and big band arranging.
 After arriving in Boston, Tropea began playing jazz and R&B with local bands, including The Three Degrees.
 He was influenced by Wes Montgomery, Johnny Smith, Luiz Bonfá, Pat Martino, and George Benson.
 Among his mentors were Hammond B3 organ players Jack McDuff and Jimmy Smith.

 After Berklee, Tropea recorded and toured with Eumir Deodato.
 Moving to New York City in 1967, he became one of the most sought after session players.
 In 1974, he played on Van Morrison's "Bulbs" and "Cul de Sac" included on the album Veedon Fleece and issued as the single.
 Tropea wrote and produced three critically acclaimed solo albums for TK Records.
 His first solo album Tropea, was released in 1975, followed by Short Trip to Space, and To Touch You Again.
 With those early recordings and other projects, Tropea formed close musical alliances with other leading New York musicians such as Warren Bernhardt, Michael Brecker, Randy Brecker, Steve Gadd, Don Grolnick, Anthony Jackson, David Sanborn, David Spinozza, and Richard Tee.